School Programs Museum Educator

 Concord Museum seeks a dynamic and energetic educator to join the museum

 education team.
 Museum Educators teach curriculum-based lessons on many

-historical topics including Native American Archaeology, Colonial Life, and the
+historical topics including Native culture, Archaeology, Colonial Life, and the

 Revolution.
 Teaching object-based lessons and hands-on activities,

 educators help students make personal connections to the past.
 Focusing

 on grades 2-8, Museum Educators lead school programs mainly in the Museum galleries